co-cart/co-cart/NEXT_CHANGELOG.md

 * New WP-CLI command `wp cocart status` shows the status of carts in session.
 * New ability to set customers billing phone number while adding item to the cart.

+## Working on

+* New settings page:
+ * * Set the front-end site URL for product permalinks for the Products API.
+ * * Set a Secret Key to secure specific features from outside tampering.
+If salt key is already set in `wp-config.php` then that will take priority.

 ## Improved

 * Fetch total count of all carts in session once when displaying the status under "WooCommerce -> Status".
 * Plugin Suggestions now returns results better the first time it's viewed.
+* Sub-menus in the WordPress dashboard now load faster.
+No redirects.

 ## Security